dohmatob/inlinedetours/ReadMe.txt

 Indeed, this is not fiction, as it is usually the case in real-life (ask game-hackers, etc.).

-Thus, my detour can't just be a wrapper around some OriginalFR_Write(??, ??, ??) like in the 1.0 case above  where we detouring the kernel32.dll!SleepEx API.
-Thence, in my detour --alas!-- I'll need a way to do my 'thing' and then le PR_Write continue it's 'thing' past the bytes patched-off by the detour installer, without wrapping around anything whatsoever.
+Thus, my detour can't just be a wrapper around some OriginalFR_Write(??, ??, ??) like in the 1.0 case above  where we detoured the kernel32.dll!SleepEx API.
+Thence, in my detour --alas!-- I'll need a way to do my 'thing' and then let PR_Write continue it's 'thing' past the bytes patched-off by the detour installer, without wrapping around anything whatsoever.